 Much was expected of Anthony Knockaert prior to the Premiership’s curtain-raiser this season, however, the flying winger is yet to offer any more than a fleeting glimpse of his talents.
 While the first two games saw him eased into the side as a substitute following a small injury concern with his ankle, he’s only completed the full match once in the following four Premiership fixtures.
 This has led some to question the Frenchman’s fitness levels, an accusation which Hughton was quick to dismiss.

 While he was undoubtedly the Championship’s star player last year, he seems to be finding the step up in quality problematic, with faster and more astute defenders now standing in his way.
-His general play this season has looked hesitant at times and after failing to make the grade at Leicester, he still has a lot to prove at this level.
-A recent interview has seen him expose the grief which still exists in his mind following the death of his father last November and hopefully for him, Brighton and the Premiership as a whole, he’s able to find some way of managing this and living up to his potential on the pitch.
+His general play this season has looked hesitant and after failing to make the grade at Leicester, he still has a lot to prove at this level.
+A recent interview has seen him expose the grief which still exists in his mind following the death of his father last November and hopefully for him, Brighton and the Premiership he’s able to find a way of managing this and living up to his potential on the pitch.

 PREDICTION: Arsenal 2 – 0 Brighton

 Arsenal can expect a backs-to-the-wall approach from Brighton on Sunday, especially with the Seagulls potentially being without a recognised striker on the pitch, although, Izzy Brown may be rushed into the starting lineup to enable Pascal Groß to play in front of him as the lone striker.
 The Gunners seem to be building their confidence and a head of steam this season and they should continue this progress with a solid victory at home over the newly promoted club.

 Want to share your opinion?
 Why not Write For Us?